sakshi936/FrontendInterviewQuestion/docs/html.md

 Some special characters are reserved for use in HTML, meaning that your browser will parse them as HTML code.
 For example, if you use the less-than (<) sign, the browser interprets any text that follows as a tag.

-To display these characters as text, replace them with their corresponding character entities
+To display these characters as text, replace them with their corresponding character entities.

 '&' &amp Interpreted as the beginning of an entity or